 Loading

-Functional Testing is one of the types of testing , which assists the team remarkably in verifying the quality as well as the functionality of the software.
-The functional testing process enables the testing team to validate whether or not the software is fixed and ready for its release.
-Hence, to define the importance of functional testing, the following is a detailed discussion on the same.
+Functional Testing is one of the testing techniques, which assists the team remarkably in verifying the quality as well as functionality of the software.
+Functional testing process enables the team to validate whether or not the software is fixed and ready for its release.
+Hence, to define the importance of functional testing, following is a detailed discussion on the same.

 Functional Testing